digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 - File and Directory (S3 Object) key names in S3 (will be normalised to reduced character set for the `@id` properties of Containers and Binaries within the Ingest Job and therefore within the resulting DigitalObject)

-> ❓ You can also have caused a METS file to be created already - TBC, Goobi always brings its own METS file
+> ❓ Goobi always brings its own METS file.
+Other contributing processes will bring theirs.

 You can of course generate this JSON manually.
-As mentioned it's not required that the `@id` _targets_ of your Containers and Binaries in the intended digital object match the S3 file structure; this will be the case if you requested an Import Job.
+As mentioned it's not required that the `@id` values of your Containers and Binaries in the intended digital object match the source S3 file structure; this will always be the case if you requested an Import Job from the API but may not convenient for a single file update deep within the structure.

-### Execute import job
+#### Execute import job

 Whether generated for you or manually created, you need to POST a JSON payload to `<deposit-uri>/importJobs`.